Vagindra script

-The Vagindra script (also spelled Vaghintara, вагиндрын үзэглэл) is an alphabetic script for the Buryat language developed by Agvan Dorzhiev in the first decade of the 20th century.
+The Vagindra script (also spelled Vaghintara, вагиндрын үзэглэл) is an alphabetic script for the Buryat-Mongol language developed by Agvan Dorzhiev in the first decade of the 20th century.
 It was used only briefly.

 History

 Agvan Dorzhiev, or Agvaandorj, a Khory Buryat, developed the script in 1905 with the assistance of Tseveen Jamsrano as a means to cultural unification of the Buryats, naming it "Vagindra" for the Sanskrit version of his name.
 He based it primarily on the Classical Mongol and Todo script, expressing the hope that it would also help Buryats to read materials in the old script.
 Approximately ten books and pamphlets were published in the script until 1910, using a hybrid dialect primarily based on stern Buryat, but it was not used after that; there was discussion in 1917 of reviving it for use in native schools, but Classical Mongol was thought more likely to foster Mongol unity.
 Dorzhiev himself apparently lost interest in the project, and neither mentions it nor uses it in his autobiography.
 It was opposed by Mikhail Bogdanov, who advocated rapid assimilation through Russian, and it has been suggested that the hybrid language used presented problems for readers, although evidence suggests otherwise.
 Probably most importantly, the Tsarist government perceived Mongolian unification, and hence the Vagindra script, as a political threat and exiled some of its proponents.